SystemsApproach/security/crypto.rst

 curves, and a third called the *Edwards-Curve Digital Signature Algorithm*.

-An widely used alternative approach to encrypting a hash is to use a hash function that takes a secret value (a key known only to the sender and the receiver) as an input parameter in addition to the message text.
+A widely used alternative approach to encrypting a hash is to use a hash function that takes a secret value (a key known only to the sender and the receiver) as an input parameter in addition to the message text.
 Such a function outputs a message authentication code